 For various reasons students may choose to take courses without seeking a degree.
-Non-degree-seeking students may complete 9 hours of coursework before declaring a degree.
+Nondegree-seeking students may complete 9 hours of coursework before declaring a degree.
 Enrolling without a declared major may restrict the availability of federal financial aid.
-Non-degree-seeking students must maintain a 3.0 GPA while in graduate school.
+Nondegree-seeking students must maintain a 3.0 GPA while in graduate school.
 Students desiring to change from a non-degree status to a degree program, need to complete the full application process and meet all admissions criteria as stated above.
-Admission for non-degree status requires the following:
+Admission for nondegree status requires the following:

-- Baccalaureate degree from a regionally accredited institution (official transcripts must be provided)
+- Baccalaureate degree from a regionally accredited institution or a four-year college or university that is a member of a regional or faith-based accrediting organization that is recognized by the Council for Higher Education (official transcripts must be provided)

 - Completed application form

 - Payment of the application fee